Journal of Inorganic Materials ›› 2025, Vol. 40 ›› Issue (12): 1405-1413.DOI: 10.15541/jim20250012

-Development and Economic Analysis of High-Current-Density Electrocatalysts for Alkaline Water Electrolysis
+Preparation and Economic Analysis of High-current-density Electrocatalysts for Alkaline Water Electrolysis

 3. Tianfu Yongxing Laboratory, Chengdu 610213, China